 To list dependencies and recommends of a packages

 It’s very useful when you are trying to install a minimal Ubuntu system (mostly by using the ”–no-install-recommends” flag).
 Sometimes you will get yourself into a difficult situation where an application lacks the features you need.
 The solution is you need to install some more of its dependencies.

 apt-cache depends [package name]

 To show the version of a package and which repository it is come from

 To find out about information about a package

 apt-cache show [package-name]

-I find the dpkg is a essential command to supplement to apt features.
+I find the dpkg is an essential command to supplement apt features.

 dpkg -s [package name]

 To find if a package is installed on your system